alexQiSong/alexQiSong.github.io/_pages/aboutme.md

 ## Alex Qi Song's Hobby
 In my spare time, I like to do a lot of things, including gym work out, sketching, graphic design, coding, playing video games, cooking whatever I can cook ...
 I made a logo for my phd program for fun, albeit not an official one. ;-P

-Sketching I made last year
+A sketching I made last year

 ![](/assets/images/sketching.jpg)

 A logo I desined for my phd program

 ![](/assets/images/gbcb_logo1_cropped.jpg)